Diariong Tagalog: Contents

 Del Pilar edited the newspaper and published the grievances of the oppressed and the continuation of reform in the Spanish government.

 Jose Rizal wrote for Diariong Tagalog a patriotic essay titled "El Amor Patrio" (lit.
 Love of Country) using the pseudonym Laong Laan.
-It was translated to Tagalog by del Pilar and appeared on the newspaper on August 20, 1882.
+It was translated to Tagalog by del Pilar and appeared in the newspaper on August 20, 1882.

+Diariong Tagalog has been resurrected in an online format through Negosentro Media in 2023.